Harishpatil0172/Harishpatil0172/README.md

 About me:

-This is Harish Patil, a Certified Data scientist , with hands-on experience of more than 7 months ,on Excel>TABLU>PYTHON>SQL>MI>AL>NLP
+This is Harish Patil, a Certified Data scientist , with hands-on experience of more than 7 months ,on Excel>TABLEAU>PYTHON>SQL>MI>AL>NLP

 More about me I am quick learner and a firm believer in learning.